 He was promoted commander of the sloop Senegal 14 on 1 March 1769, serving on the Halifax station, and was posted captain of the Gibraltar 24 on 14 February 1771, which he retained in North America until 1773.

-In April 1775 Rich commissioned the new frigate Enterprise 28, going out to the Mediterranean during July.
+In April 1775 Rich commissioned the new frigate Enterprise 28 in the Thames, going out to the Mediterranean from Spithead during July.
 On 25 July 1776, whilst in the Bay of Biscay, he fell in with a French squadron of two sail of the line and a number of frigates commanded by the Duke de Chartres, who summarily asked Rich to bring to and report aboard his flagship.
 When the latter suggested that if the Frenchman was desirous of a communication he should repair aboard the Enterprise the outraged duke threatened to open fire, but after being assured by Rich that he could not obey any order but that given by a superior officer the duke relented and courteously invited the Enterprise’s first lieutenant aboard instead.

 Returning to the Mediterranean, the Enterprise drove a 14-gun French privateer ashore on the Barbary Coast in 1779, where her crew were made prisoner by the Moors.
 She later captured the American schooner Venus which was laden with tobacco, and during July 1779 she managed to escort supplies into the besieged Gibraltar from Tangiers.
 Shortly afterwards she escaped capture by a Spanish squadron after re-visiting the Barbary Coast, and remaining at the Rock for some months afterwards, Rich joined other senior military officers on the council of war that conducted the defence of the territory.

 During June 1786 he recommissioned the guard-ship Culloden 74 at Plymouth, and in retaining the command for the usual three years he also served in Rear-Admiral Hon.
 John Leveson-Gower’s squadron of observation during its two month cruise around the British Isles in 1787.
 During May 1790 he recommissioned the Vengeance 74, which formed part of the grand fleet in the Spanish Armament, and which he retained through the Russian Armament of 1791 until paying her off in September.